 Do you need to know how to apply for an IRS PTIN or EFIN number for tax preparation or IRS e-services?
-1040TaxBiz can help you with IRS EFIN or PTIN renewal, application, or registration for 2016-2017.
+1040TaxBiz assists our clients with IRS EFIN or PTIN renewal, application, or registration for 2018-2019.
 Contact 1040TaxBiz if you need help through this process.

 What is PTIN – Preparer Tax Identification Number

 Preparer Tax Identification Number (PTIN) is an identification number assigned by the Internal Revenue Service (IRS) that all paid income tax return preparers must use on US federal tax return claims for refund.

 What is EFIN – Electronic Filing Identification Number

 Electronic Filing Identification Number (EFIN) is an identification number assigned by the Internal Revenue Service (IRS) for tax preparers to become an authorized IRS e-file service provider.

 Do I Need a Preparer Tax Identification Number (PTIN)

 A PTIN must be obtained by all enrolled agents, as well as all tax return preparers who are paid for preparing any US federal tax return, claim for refund or other tax form submitted to the IRS.

 What is an Enrolled Agent